 Throwable life preservers are for giving quick assistance if a swimmer is distressed and out of easy reach.
 Unfortunately, they have their limits and aren’t ideal for non-swimmers.
-It is best to have life preservers in addition to other safety measures rather than solely relying on life preservers for pool safety.
+It is best to have life preservers and other safety measures rather than solely relying on life preservers for pool safety.

 Pool Safety Hooks

-Pool Safety Hooks almost resemble a cowboy lasso attached to a long metal pole and works similarly.
+Pool safety hooks almost resemble a cowboy lasso attached to a long metal pole and work similarly.

 Many professional lifeguards have pool safety hooks to reign in swimmers who are in trouble and out of arm’s reach.
 It offers the rescuer more control than a throwable life preserver because it is easier to maneuver and can be angled more precisely to reach the person in distress.